 Document as much as possible

-Provide documentation to back up what you say, add links to studies and other official reports so that the reader can learn more information and know that the information is 100% accurate.
+Provide documentation to back up what you say, add links to studies and other official reports so that the reader can get more information and know that the information is 100% accurate.

 Using tools such as the SWOT matrix can be very useful to know the strengths and weaknesses, as well as the opportunities and threats faced by the brokerage.

-It may seem obvious, but there are still many brokerages that operate without really definitive targets.
+It may seem obvious, but there are still many brokerages that operate without really definitive objectives.
 This can lead to ineffective actions.

-As in the case of objectives, having a correctly defined audience will help you to find the most appropriate actions.
+As in the case of objectives, having a well-defined audience will help you to find the right actions.
 Tone of communications, media to be used…